top of page

 - Work with the ED to bring in outside consultation from the mental health committee as needed

-- Work with camper care team to design modifications to programs and activities to be inclusive of all campers, including those with learning disabilities, ADD/ADHD, Autism Spectrum Disorder, Executive Functioning Issues, and more.
+- Work with the camper care team to design modifications to programs and activities to be inclusive of all campers, including those with learning disabilities, ADD/ADHD, Autism Spectrum Disorder, Executive Functioning challenges, and more.

 - Maintain required documentation for camper meetings, team meetings and parent calls.

-- Respond to parent concerns related to campers with mental health and/or behavioral issues.
+- Communicate with parents regarding campers with mental health and/or behavioral issues.

-- Be “on call” for any behavioral, social or mental health crises that arise with campers or staff.
+- Be “on call” for any behavioral, social or mental health crises that arise with campers or staff during the summer.
 An “on call” schedule will be established and agreed upon prior to the start of the summer.

 - Attend pre-camp training on camp policies, including child abuse and neglect and emergency procedures.

-- Provide staff training prior to opening day and during summer on behavior management, child development and childhood mental health disorders.
+- Provide staff training prior to opening day and during summer on behavior management, eating disorder awareness, child development, and childhood mental health disorders.

 - Provide support to staff as needed, and support senior staff in finding solutions to mental health challenges counselors are facing

-- Participate in meetings with camp leadership to ensure that camper and staff well being are central to the operation of camp.
+- Participate in daily meetings with camp leadership to ensure that camper and staff well being are centralized in camp operations.

-- Provide guidance on supporting staff and camper with regards to coping with Covid-19 and other mental health issues that may come up at camp
+- Provide guidance on supporting staff and camper with regards to restorative justice practices and how to implement them in appropriate ways

 - Provide support for counselors to care for their personal mental health and emotional wellbeing